Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/Term 3/Digital Prototyping for Design 03.md

 ----

-## A first attempt at making furniture from scratch
+## Module 3 ~ A first attempt at making furniture from scratch

 For this task we had to come together in groups to design and fabricate some furniture using the large CNC router for our classroom.
 Together with Nuria and Carmen we decided to combine our resources to create a large shelving unit that could be used to store the weird and wonderful collections of things and prototypes that our class had managed to accumulate throughout the year.